wp-plugins/jm-twitter-cards/readme.txt

 I created this plugin to provide the same Twitter card feature as SEO by Yoast plugin does but for those who do not use it.
 But my plugin goes further...

 Last update (1.1.2) includes styles for admin settings to make it cleaner, some links and a blank .po file you might want to use.
+Next updates will include more options.

 ––––